niiholmes/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1. File 1-confused_smiley is a a script that displays a confused smiley "(Ôo)'.
 2. File 2-hellofile is a script that displays the content of the /etc/passwd file.
 3. File 3-twofiles is a script that displays the content of /etc/passwd and /etc/hosts
+4. File 4-lastlines is a script that displays the last 10 lines of /etc/passwd